-2. Use [▲] and [▼] to select the sixth Control Panel option from the top (White Balance).
+- 1. In the REC mode, press [SET]. - Use [▲] and [▼] to select the sixth Control Panel option from the top (White Balance).

-3. Use [◀] and [▶] to select the shooting condition you want and then press [SET].
+Use [◄] and [▶] to select the shooting condition you want and then press [SET].

-Auto WB Configures the camera to adjust white balance automatically Daylight For shooting outdoors on a clear day Overcast For shooting outdoors on an overcast rainy day, in the shade, etc. M Shade For shooting on a clear day in the shade of trees or buildings EX Day White Fluorescent For shooting under white or day white fluorescent lighting Daylight For shooting under daylight fluorescent lighting 🛃 Tungsten For shooting under light bulb lighting IIII Manual WB For configuring the camera manually to suit a particular light source.
+Auto WB Configures the camera to adjust white balance automatically ■ Daylight For shooting outdoors on a clear day ■ Overcast For shooting outdoors on an overcast rainy day, in the shade, etc. M Shade For shooting on a clear day in the shade of trees or buildings IN Day White Fluorescent For shooting under white or day white fluorescent lighting ◯ Daylight Fluorescent For shooting under daylight fluorescent lighting I Tungsten For shooting under light bulb lighting TM Manual WB For configuring the camera manually to suit a particular light source.
 1 Select " Manual WB".
-Blank white paper 2 Under the lighting conditions you plan to use when shooting, point the camera at a blank white piece of paper so it fills the entire monitor screen and then press the shutter button.
+2 Under the lighting conditions you plan to use when shooting, point the camera at a blank white piece of paper so it fills the entire monitor screen and then press the shutter button.
 3 Press [SET].
 The white balance setting is retained even if you turn off the camera.

-When "Im Auto WB" is selected for the white balance setting, the camera automatically determines the white point of the subject.
+When "M Auto WB" is selected for the white balance setting, the camera automatically determines the white point of the subject.
 Certain subject colors and light source conditions can cause problems when the camera tries to determine the white point, which makes proper white balance adjustment impossible.
 If this happens, select the white balance setting that matches your shooting conditions (Daylight, Overcast, etc.)